Cohabitation: China

 In China, cohabitation has become popular among young adults.
 One study shows that the cohabitation rate before first marriage was over 20% for those born after 1977.
 Another recent study shows that cohabitation increases the divorce likelihood for those married in the early-reform period, but premarital cohabitation has no effect on divorce for those married in the late-reform period in China.

 India

-Cohabitation in India had been taboo in traditional Hindu and Muslim societies.
-However, this is more acceptable between upper classes in large cities, but is not often found in rural areas and smaller towns which are more social conservative.
-Live-in relationships are legal in India.
+Cohabitation in India had been historically a taboo in traditional Hindu and Muslim societies.
+However, recently, this is more acceptable and relatively frequent in the middle and upper classes in the major cities and other urban areas, but is not as common in rural areas and smaller rural towns which are more social conservative.
+Legally recognised as Live-in relationships, they have been legal in India ever since independence.
 Recent Indian court rulings have ascribed some rights to long-term cohabiting partners.
-Female live-in partners have economic rights under Protection of Women from Domestic Violence Act 2005 subject to following conditions as laid by Honourable Supreme Court of India in case of D. Velusamy v D. Patchaiammal:
+Female live-in partners have protection rights under Protection of Women from Domestic Violence Act 2005 subject to following conditions as laid by Honourable Supreme Court of India in case of D. Velusamy v D. Patchaiammal: